ACRCode/vendor_neutral_SUV_calculation/README.md

 DICOM_SUV_calculation_technical_note.pdf: This technical note has not yet been published but lays out the complexities of SUV calculation.

 vendor_neutral_suv.py: This is a vendor-neutral SUV calculation function which takes the dicom header object produced by pydicom.read_file() as input.
-The function outputs SUV if it can be calculated and will otherwise an exception detailing why calculation is not possible will be raised.
+The function outputs SUV if it can be calculated otherwise an exception detailing why calculation is not possible will be raised.

 This function is based on QIBA’s vendor-neutral pseudo-code for SUV calculation found here: https://qibawiki.rsna.org/index.php/Standardized_Uptake_Value_(SUV)